Donald Trump says he’s a target of special counsel’s criminal probe into 2020 election aftermath - KESQ

 Giuliani’s lawyer, Robert Costello, told CNN that Giuliani has not received a target letter.

-In recent months, prosecutors have also interviewed election officials in the seven battleground states where Trump’s team falsely claimed fraud and put forward fake electors after the 2020 election.
+In recent months, federal prosecutors working for the special counsel have interviewed officials from all seven battleground states targeted by Trump and his allies as they sought to overturn the 2020 election results, CNN has learned.

+Smith’s team met with at least one official from the Nevada secretary of state’s office in recent months as part of the ongoing criminal probe, according to a source familiar with the matter.

+Prosecutors have also interviewed two Wisconsin election officials in recent months: Wisconsin Elections Commission Administrator Meagan Wolfe and Claire Woodall-Vogg, executive director of the Milwaukee Election Commission.

 The grand jury investigating 2020 election interference is meeting Tuesday at the federal courthouse in Washington, DC.

-Note: This story has been updated with additional reporting and developments.